xalaida/laravel-translatable/README.md

 }
 ```

-And you also need to specify which attributes should be translatable using the `$translatable` array.
+And you also need to specify which attributes should be translatable using the `translatable` array:

 ```php
 /**